CalestialAshley35/Data-Flow/README.md

 If you would like to contribute to DataFlow or provide feedback, please contact Calestial Ashley through the provided channels on the website.

-## License

-This project is not open source.
-All rights are reserved by Calestial Ashley.

 ## Contact

 For inquiries or further information, please reach out to Calestial Ashley through the contact information available on the website.